-- Remove the spell pattern in the matrix (if any). - Repair any damage done to the matrix. - Place the pattern of any spell of your own discipline in your grimoire with a circle equal to or less than your own into the matrix.
+- Remove any spell pattern in the matrix (also removing attuned). - Repair any damage done to the matrix, removing the damaged tag. - Place into the matrix the pattern of any spell in your grimoire of your own discipline and with a circle equal to or less than your own.
+The matrix gains the attuned tag.